lucapette/website/content/writing/my-programming-principles.md

 ## How I approach an existing codebase

-Here I'm thinking of codebases that are large enough you can't possibly keep an accurate representation of all its parts in your head.
-You may know some parts very well but there are enough unknowns you wont't be able make a non-trivial change without some careful planning.
+I'm thinking of codebases that are large enough you can't possibly keep an accurate representation of all its parts in your head.
+You may know some parts very well but there are enough unknowns you can't make a significant change without careful planning.

-What's the definition of large enough is probably too personal so I won't even try to give an example.
-We'll go with "large enough for you, the reader".
-Let's dive into it.
+I won't give an example of what's a "large enough" codebase because I believe that's very personal.
+Let's go with "large enough for me, the reader".

 ### Small changes, fast feedback loops

-You might have heard of the "Boyd's Law of Iteration" which states that the speed of iteration beats the quality of iteration.
-I find that you can apply this law to many aspects of writing code.
-This principle in particular is an embodiment of the idea that speed beats quality often enough.

 In short: change a few lines _or less_ before seeking feedback.
 I mean _literally_ the smallest possible change you can think of.
 I've been in many